NFL on CBS: 2020s

 On March 18, 2021, the NFL along with CBS, Fox, NBC, and ESPN announced an eleven-year extension of the league's rights deal with all four networks until the end of the 2033 season.
 The extended contract includes the continued rotation of the Super Bowl yearly among the four networks, meaning that CBS would air Super Bowl LVIII (2024), and will air Super Bowls LXII (2028) and LXVI (2032).

 The broadcast teams for two games late in the 2021 season were impacted by COVID-19 protocols: Tom McCarthy filled in for Jim Nantz alongside Tony Romo for the Week 18 game between the Carolina Panthers and Tampa Bay Buccaneers, and Trent Green filled in for Charles Davis on color commentary alongside Ian Eagle for a divisional playoff game featuring the Cincinnati Bengals and Tennessee Titans.

 On January 30, 2022, during the Verizon Halftime Report, all of the commentators were inaudible due to a technical fault involving an unannounced Walker Hayes halftime performance at Kansas City's Arrowhead Stadium.
 The speakers were unnoticeably placed in front of the CBS set.

 The 2022 season marked Greg Gumbel's final season working NFL games on CBS, although he remained with the network as a studio host for NCAA March Madness coverage.

+In August 2025 it was reported by media outlets and later confirmed by CEO Larry Ellison that following the merger of Skydance Media and Paramount Global that the NFL had acquired an undisclosed percentage stake in Paramount Skydance (CBS's parent company) following the merger due the league previously owning an equity stake in Skydance acquired in 2022 as part of a joint venture and partnership with Skydance Sports prior to the merger.